Section 1 - The Church and Building Law

 Changes to Tenancy Tribunal jurisdiction – The Tenancy Tribunal can hear cases and make awards up to $100,000.
 This is a change from $50,000

 The Methodist Church Service Tenancy Agreement (for Ministers) has been revised in accordance with the new laws.
 A copy of the Agreement can be found in Appendix 2 at the back of this handbook.
-Copies are also available on the MCNZ website: http:/www.methodist.org.nz
+Appendix B Service Tenancy Agreement (For Ministers)

 Tenancies can be terminated if family violence or landlord assault has occurred

-The provisions below will come into force once new regulations have taken effect.
+The provisions below will come into force once the new regulations take effect.

 Family violence: tenants experiencing family violence will be able to terminate a tenancy without financial penalty

-Physical assault: a landlord will be able to issue a 14-day notice to terminate the tenancy if the tenant has assaulted the landlord, the owner, a member of their family, or the landlord’s agent, and the Police have laid a charge against the tenant in respect of the assault.
+Physical assault: a landlord may issue a 14-day notice to terminate the tenancy if the tenant has assaulted the landlord, the owner, a member of their family, or the landlord’s agent, and the Police have laid a charge against the tenant in respect of the assault.

 From 1 July 2019

-• This statement is in addition to the existing requirement to include a signed insulation statement with all tenancy agreements that covers what insulation the property has, where it is, and what type
+- This statement is in addition to the existing requirement to include a signed insulation statement with all tenancy agreements that covers what insulation the property has, where it is, and what type of insulation it is

 From 1 December 2020